kuakman/babel-backbone/README.md

 * ```node run```
 * Open a brower and hit http://localhost:9393/index.html

-Some useful links about ES6/Babel docs to try them on using this playground.
+Some useful links about ES6/Babel docs to try them out using this playground.

 * https://babeljs.io/
 * https://github.com/lukehoban/es6features